tidev/titanium-docs/docs/api/titanium/ui/webview.md

 **Plugin Support**

-The Android web view supports native plugins such as Flash Player.
-Note that the Chromium-based web view introduced in Android 4.4 does not support the Flash Player plugin.
+The Android web view supports native plugins.

 To use plugin content, you must set the [pluginState](Titanium.UI.WebView.pluginState) property to either [WEBVIEW_PLUGINS_ON](Titanium.UI.Android.WEBVIEW_PLUGINS_ON) or